sjentsch/lsjDocs/Ch14/Ch14_ANOVA2_03.rst

 notation we developed earlier, the estimate reported for µ\ :sub:`rc`, the mean for level *r* on the (row) Factor A and level *c* on the (column) Factor B would be µ\ :sub:`..` + α\ :sub:`r` + β\ :sub:`c`\.
-If there are genuinely no interactions between the two factors, thit is actually a better estimate of the population mean than the raw sample mean would be.
+If there are genuinely no interactions between the two factors, this is actually a better estimate of the population mean than the raw sample mean would be.
 Removing the interaction term from the model, via the ``Model`` options in the jamovi ANOVA analysis, provides the marginal means for the analysis shown in :numref:`fig-margmean2`.